taranntell/womcore3000/README.md

 Works on all modern browsers that support the Web Audio API:
 - Chrome (recommended)
 - Firefox
-- Safari
 - Edge
+- Safari - Playing sounds in background is not working since JS is getting stopped once mobile device is locked

 ## Version History

 ### v0.1.0 – [2023-05-17]
 - Initial version of the app
-- Added white noise, pink noise, heartbeat, ocean waves, and lullaby sounds
+- Added sounds
 - Integrated Web Audio API with volume control
 - Responsive mobile layout with Bootstrap
 - Basic timer functionality (15/30/60 min)
-- Combo mode for mixing sounds
 - Version shown in footer

 ### v0.2.0 – [2023-05-20]
-- Added four new sound types: brown noise, rain, snow, and forest ambience
 - Enhanced layout for better display of multiple sound options
 - Improved combo mode options to include all available sounds
 - Fixed UI issues with play/pause button states